Student Instructor MSF

 The Midterm Student Feedback is a three-step, confidential process where you work with an Engineering Teaching Consultant (ETC) to gather student feedback.

-- You will meet remotely with an Engineering Teaching Consultant to discuss your experiences in your course and how the consultant can best help, including identifying possible survey questions.
+- You will meet remotely with an ETC to discuss your experiences in your course and how the consultant can best help, including identifying possible survey questions.

 - You will meet remotely with your ETC to discuss the feedback and identify strategies and techniques to build on your teaching strengths and improve the class based on the feedback, which will be summarized in a report.